oAGoulart/cosig/README.md

 COSIG currently hosts 25 guides and was last updated on 19 May 2025.
 Guides can be downloaded as [individual PDFs](https://osf.io/2kdez/files/osfstorage).
 A combined PDF with all guides included can be downloaded [here](https://osf.io/ynb8j).

-Suggestions to improve COSIG can be submitted by opening an issue on [COSIG's GitHub repo](https://github.com/reeserich/cosig/issues).
+Suggestions to improve COSIG can be submitted by opening an issue on [COSIG's GitHub repo](https://github.com/reeserich/cosig/issues) or by emailing [admin@cosig.net](mailto:admin@cosig.net).
 Before contributing, read COSIG's [Contributing](https://github.com/reeserich/cosig/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/reeserich/cosig/blob/main/CODE_OF_CONDUCT.md) pages.

 ## **Table of Contents**